Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Rewarded soups

-The Pareto front (PF) is the set of undominated weights, for which no other weights can improve a reward without sacrificing another, \ie $\{\theta \mid \nexists \theta^{\prime} \in \Theta \text{~s.t.~} \left\{R_i\left(\theta^{\prime}\right)\right\}_{i=1}^{N} >_N \left\{R_i\left(\theta\right)\right\}_{i=1}^{N}\}$ where $>_N$ is the dominance relation in $\mathcal{R}^N$.
-In practice, we only need to retain one policy for each possible value vector, \ie a Pareto coverage set (PCS).
-We now introduce the key \Cref{hyp:pareto}. \begin{hypothesis}[Pareto optimality] The set $\{\sum_i \lambda_i \cdot \theta_{i}|\{\lambda_i\}_i\in\Delta_N\} $ is a PCS of~$\{R_i\}_{i}$. \end{hypothesis} \Cref{hyp:pareto} holds if the rewarded soups solutions, uncovered by interpolation, are Pareto-optimal.
-Overall, we empirically validate \Cref{hyp:lmc,hyp:pareto} in \Cref{sec:expe}, yet also report a few limitations in Appendix (\Cref{fig:analysis_captioning_multi,fig:pareto_diffusion_1}) and research directions to fix them.
-Moreover, we theoretically prove in \Cref{app:theory_quadratic} they approximately hold when rewards are replaced by their second-order Taylor expansion with co-diagonalizable Hessians, a simplified setup justifiable when weights remain~close. \begin{remark} \Cref{hyp:lmc,hyp:pareto} rely on a good pre-trained initialization, making RS particularly well-suited to fine-tune foundation models.
+\begin{remark} \Cref{hyp:lmc,hyp:pareto} rely on a good pre-trained initialization, making RS particularly well-suited to fine-tune foundation models.
 This is because pre-training prevents the weights from diverging during training \cite{Neyshabur2020}.
 When the weights remain close, we can theoretically justify \Cref{hyp:lmc,hyp:pareto} (see \Cref{app:theory_quadratic}) and, more broadly, demonstrate that WI approximates ensembling \cite{hansen1990neural,Lakshminarayanan2017} (see \Cref{lemma:ens}).
 In contrast, the LMC does not hold when training from scratch \cite{Neyshabur2020}.
 Neuron permutations strategies \cite{entezari2022the,ainsworth2022gitrebasin} tried to enforce connectivity by aligning the weights, though (so far) with moderate empirical results: their complementarity with RS is a promising research avenue. \end{remark} \begin{remark} Pareto-optimality in \Cref{hyp:pareto} is defined \wrt a set of possible weights $\Theta$.
 Yet, in full generality, improvements in initialization, RL algorithms, data, or specific hyperparameters could enhance performances.
 In other words, for real-world applications, the true PF is unknown and needs to be defined \wrt a training procedure.
 In this case, $\Theta$ represents the set of weights attainable by fine-tuning within a shared procedure.
 As such, in \Cref{sec:expe} we analyze \Cref{hyp:pareto} by comparing the fronts obtained by RS and scalarized MORL while keeping everything else constant. \end{remark}